lit/lit.dev/packages/lit-dev-content/site/docs/v3/components/properties.md

 </dt>
 <dd>

-Set to true to prevent initial attribute reflection for the default value when `reflect` is set to true.
-Setting `useDefault` also resets the property to its default value when its corresponding attribute is removed.
+Set to true to prevent initial attribute reflection for the default value when `reflect` is set to true, and to reset the property to its default value when its corresponding attribute is removed.
 For more information, see [Enabling attribute reflection](#reflected-attributes).

 </dd>